Ex-Raider Ruggs taking plea deal, prison in fatal DUI crash

 LAS VEGAS (AP) — Ex-Las Vegas Raiders player Henry Ruggs told a judge Tuesday he will admit that he drove drunk at speeds up to 156 mph, causing a fiery crash that killed a woman.
-His plea deal is expected to send the 24-year-old first-round NFL draft pick to state prison for three to 10 years.
+The plea deal could send the 24-year-old first-round NFL draft pick to state prison for three to 10 years.

 Ruggs waived a long-delayed preliminary hearing with the agreement to admit that he drove under the influence of alcohol causing death, a felony, his lawyers said.
 A six-month sentence for a guilty plea to misdemeanor manslaughter will be folded in with the total.

 Ruggs spoke only to acknowledge for Justice of the Peace Harmony Letizia that he understands the terms of the agreement.
-The judge scheduled his plea for May 10.
 Prosecutor Eric Bauman told the judge the Clark County District Attorney’s office endorsed the deal.

 “This is the first step toward a fair resolution to this matter and we look forward to closure for all parties involved,” Ruggs’ attorneys, David Chesnoff and Richard Schonfeld, said in a statement handed to reporters.
 They and their client and several people with them declined additional comment in the court hallway.